1. What is the Bioresource Processing Alliance?

 7. Can I use BPA funding for our company’s technical staff?

-BPA funding is intended to enable industry partners to access BPA members, technical facilities, research and processing knowledge and expertise, and scale up capabilities.
-The BPA also works collaboratively with New Zealand universities and industry.
+BPA funding enables industry partners to access BPA and university members, technical facilities, research and processing knowledge and expertise, and scale up capabilities.
+A private company’s technical staff can not be funded by the BPA.

 8. Can students work with the BPA?

 Yes.
-Please see our section on Student Projects under ‘Our Tools’.
+Please see our section on Student Projects under ‘Funding & Tools’.

 9. What types of projects does the BPA fund?